rsquaredata/evolve/doc/literature_review.md

 ### Core contribution

-The paper introduces **NOD**, a large-scale dataset for **object detection in real-world night scenes**, with a strong emphasis on *extreme low-light conditions*.
+The paper introduces **NOD**, a large-scale dataset specifically annotated for **person, bicycle, and car** classes in real-world night scenes, with a strong emphasis on *extreme low-light conditions*.
 Unlike prior datasets, NOD explicitly distinguishes between **non‑extreme** and **extreme** low‑light scenarios, where object edges and keypoints are barely visible due to illumination alone.

 ### Key ideas, claims and concepts

-* Low-light is not just a data scarcity issue: **features extracted in low-light and normal conditions form different clusters**, requiring dedicated modeling.
-* The authors explicitly distinguish **non-extreme** vs **extreme low-light** conditions, the latter corresponding to cases where object edges and keypoints are barely visible due to illumination loss alone.
-* Training on low-light data improves performance but **does not close the gap** between extreme and non-extreme low-light regimes.
+- **Representation over scarcity**: Low-light features and normal-light features form distinct clusters; extreme low-light is a fundamental representation problem, not just a noisy version of daytime data.
-* A central empirical finding is that *data scaling alone is insufficient* to solve extreme low-light detection.
+- **Scaling limitations**: Data scaling alone is insufficient to solve detection in extreme regimes.
-* The paper introduces and motivates **detection-guided, task-driven image enhancement**, optimized for downstream detection rather than human visual quality.
+- **Technical innovation**: Proposes **lighting variation augmentations** and **detection-guided enhancement** optimized for machine tasks rather than human visual quality.

 ### Relevance for EVOLVE

-* Strong conceptual foundation for **concert / crowd imagery under poor lighting**.
-* Supports EVOLVE’s positioning: *standard detectors + more data are insufficient*.
+- Supports EVOLVE’s positioning: *standard detectors + more data are insufficient* for concert environments.
-* Justifies **intermediate enhancement or representation learning** instead of naive preprocessing.
+- Justifies **intermediate enhancement or representation learning** instead of naive preprocessing to bridge the feature gap between illumination regimes.

 ---